NCAR/climate-primer-water/doc/ch4_gcms.rst

 inform policymakers, businesses, and the public about potential risks and necessary adaptations.

-*Understanding of Climate Processes and Evaluation of Climate Change Impacts*
+*Understanding Climate Processes and Evaluation of Climate Change Impacts*
 GCMs simulate the complex interactions between different components of the Earth's climate system.
 This helps scientists understand fundamental